dgraph-io/dgraph-docs/content/graphql/security/_index.md

 {{% notice "note" %}}
 By default all operations are accessible to anonymous clients, no JWT token is required and no authorization rules are applied.
-It is your responsability to correctly configure the authorization for the ``/graphql`` endpoint.
+It is your responsibility to correctly configure the authorization for the ``/graphql`` endpoint.
 {{% /notice %}}

 Refer to the following documentation to set your ``/graphql`` endpoint security :